DevSauce-Official/Ias-Sauce/tools/osbuilder/node-builder/azure-linux/README.md

 Reproduction can happen in various environments - the details here are omitted:
 - Install [Azure Linux](https://github.com/microsoft/azurelinux) on a bare metal machine supporting AMD SEV-SNP (unverified)
-- Deploy an Azure Linux VM via `az vm create` using a [CC vm size SKU](https://learn.microsoft.com/en-us/azure/virtual-machines/dcasccv5-dcadsccv5-series) (ex. `--os-sku AzureLinux --node-vm-size Standard_DC4as_cc_v5`)
+- Deploy an Azure Linux VM via `az vm create` using a [CC vm size SKU](https://learn.microsoft.com/en-us/azure/virtual-machines/dcasccv5-dcadsccv5-series) (ex. `--image MicrosoftCBLMariner:cbl-mariner:cbl-mariner-2-gen2:... --size Standard_DC4as_cc_v5 --security-type Standard`)
 - Deploy a [Confidential Containers for AKS cluster](https://learn.microsoft.com/en-us/azure/aks/deploy-confidential-containers-default-policy) via `az aks create`.
 Note, this way the bits built in this guide will already be present on the cluster's Azure Linux based nodes.
   - Deploy a debugging pod on one of the nodes, SSH onto the node.